Ever tried writing a song? “I haven’t a clue” I hear you say. “I don’t know how to read or write music for a start”.

 - Stuart Coles: “It’s the mood of a song as much as anything”

-- How to write a song: an 8 step process
+- How to Write a Song in 8 Steps

 Neil Young “Trust Yourself and Be Ready”